Global equity listings up by a third, but below previous peaks

 "New York is the clear beneficiary for IPOs, and that's a problem for capital inflows into the UK."

-(Additional reporting by Lawrence White; Editing by Adrian Croft)
+Additional reporting by Lawrence White; Editing by Adrian Croft